 Climate risk is a key sustainability issue that has a significant and increasing impact across our value chain.
 In alignment with the Paris Agreement, governments at all levels are setting ambitious climate targets and more stringent climate regulations for companies.

-Source 100% renewable electricity for owned and operated facilities
+Source 100% renewable electricity for company-operated facilities

 Reduce absolute Scope 1 and 2 GHG emissions by 90% from a 2017 baseline